ambrosino94/HugoCademia/content/en/authors/admin/_index.md

 Giacomo is a musician living inside the mind of an engineer with a vast curiosity.
 He's passionate about the intricate universe of electronics, specifically focusing in areas such as power electronics, optoelectronics, audio electronics and of course digital electronics.
 Professionally and academically he has shown a considerable proficiency in applications regarding Digital Signal Processing (DSP), assisting research studies for the {{< staticref "https://stri.si.edu/story/eavesdropping" "newtab" >}}Smithsonian Tropical Research Institute{{< /staticref >}} (STRI) implementing schemes and algorithms capable of detecting biophonic signals and designing solutions for different integration stages for their projects.

-Amongst its entrepeneurships, he invests a great amount of his efforts in Product Design aiming to find cohesive interactions between Electronics and Industrial Design in various day to day applications from Jewelry to guitar effect pedals.
+Amongst its entrepeneurships, he invests a great amount of his efforts in Product Design and 3D modeling aiming to find cohesive interactions between Electronics and Industrial Design in various day to day applications from Jewelry to guitar effect pedals.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->